-Description: It is a known fact that most of the group plans for a trip never happens.
-The WhatsApp groups have seen hundreds or even thousands of failed plans.
-It is time, someone takes responsibility and get things done.
-So be the hero.
+Description: It is a known fact that most of the group plans for a trip but never happens.
+The WhatsApp groups have seen hundreds of failed plans.
+It is the time that someone takes responsibility and get things done.

 Organize trips to various destinations which could be for events, festivals, or even just weekend trips.
-Group bookings always get a good deal on coaches and many entry tickets.
-You can charge a commission or a whole amount for an all-inclusive deal.
-Sounds pretty good right?
+You can charge a commission or a fixed amount for an all-inclusive deal.

 Resources: Here’s a detailed guide from Bplans on how to start a travel agency.

 Description: Lots of students enjoy parties and socializing, so why not capitalize on it?
 Everyone is willing to spend $10, $30, or even much more on a great party.
-These can take all forms and shapes, from organizing a small meetup at a night club to running Project X 2, and all can be easily monetized.
-Note that, as there are different people buying entrances to these parties, even if you make $2-$5 of profit from each one, it can be a ton of money.
+These can take all forms and shapes, from organizing a small meetup at a nightclub to running Project X 2.

 What will you need?
-Excellent communication skills to convince everyone they can’t miss such a party (social media are a MUST to promote it!) and advanced organization abilities, to make sure everything is in the right place at the right time.
+Excellent communication skills to convince everyone they can’t miss such a party (social media is a MUST to promote it!) and advanced organization abilities to make sure everything is in the right place at the right time.

 Resources: Here’s a long article from Capterra explaining how to turn those small parties/events you have maybe carried out in the past, into a profitable business.

-Description: If your campus doesn't have a newsletter already, it is time to start one.
-The source of money from this could come from advertisements from local businesses or even other student’s startups.
-The easiest way to monetize it would be through ADs.
+Description: This is quite a unique business idea for students.
+If your campus doesn't have a newsletter already, it is time to start one.
+The source of money from this could come from advertisements from local businesses or even other student startups.

 Resources: Here’s an article on 7 tips to create a school newsletter.

-Description: Instead of a campus newsletter, you could also follow the trend to do a podcast about it.
-It could be an interview podcast, talking with students and professors, or more like a solo podcast, talking about the news, events, and things going on the campus.
+Description: Instead of a campus newsletter, you could do a podcast.
+It could be an interview podcast, talking with students and professors, or more like a solo podcast, talking about the news, events, and things going on in the campus.

 The equipment needed is pretty cheap, with the possibility of recording even with your phone.
 As for monetization, it could be done through sponsorships from local businesses or premium content for those who love the podcast.

-I haven’t personally seen this on many campuses, which makes me think this is one of the most innovative business ideas for students on the list.
+I haven’t personally seen this on many campuses, which makes me think this is one of the most innovative and unique business ideas for students on the list.